Skip to main content

 2. Open the URL in a browser and then authenticate on the OpenSearch Dashboards login page with your Service Key credentials: authentication-page

-3. Once your a9s LogMe2 service instance has received messages, the following page will be presented to you and you just need to click on the left 'Visualize & analyze' link. home-view
+3. Once your a9s LogMe2 Service Instance has received messages, the following page will be presented to you and you just need to click on the left 'Visualize & analyze' link. home-view

 4. On the 'Getting started with OpenSearch Dashboards' page you need to select the 'Add your data' button. getting-started-page